Adam Young: Musical styles and influences

 Young has experimented with different genres of music.
 His music under Owl City has been described as dancepop, electronica and synthpop.
 Comparisons have been made to the Postal Service for its combination of fuzzy synths and ironic lyrics.
 Young also incorporates faith into his music, as well as experimenting with EDM.
 He cites Mark Schultz and Nichole Nordeman as Christian influences for his music.
 Young stated he was inspired by dance music and listens to a lot of trance DJs.
 He cites early influence from Dashboard Confessional.
 He also took inspiration from movie soundtracks and film scores which later inspired him to create scores of his own in 2016.
 He cited the 2003 film Finding Nemo as what inspired him to make music.
 Lyrically, he takes inspiration from reading the dictionary which allows him to "dream up an entire scenario or 'world' around it."
+He also credited Tom Delonge as another influence.

 His side project Sky Sailing has been described as acoustic with fewer electronic elements compared to Owl City.
 The acoustic sound was compared to the indie rock band Death Cab For Cutie.
 He has also created instrumental and ambient music projects such as Port Blue and Color Therapy, with the former being influenced from bands like Unwed Sailor, Boards of Canada and Hammock.
 He played pop punk music with the band Windsor Airlift before they shifted their sound to post-rock.
 His music under the names Aquarium and Novel were described as screamo.
 His drumming for the band Isle was influenced by the bands Botch, Pelican, Neurosis and Isis.
+He also cited Norma Jean and As I Lay Dying as his "favorites" on listening to heavy metal music.
 His Adam Young Scores project was inspired by the music from Disney films like Aladdin, The Lion King and Beauty and the Beast, which led him into finding score composers such as John Williams, Thomas Newman, James Newton Howard and James Horner.

 Speaking about the reason for creating various musical projects, Young stated he was "fascinated by the idea of one creative mind featuring all sorts of different avenues for his/her art."
 Finding himself inspired by a variety of music genres, having different musical projects allowed him "to still be creative and not feel married to one endeavor" and "allows for a lot of creativity that would otherwise be thwarted because of any sort of genre restraint or limitation."

 Awards and nominations

 Young's album Ocean Eyes was nominated for Top Dance/Electronic Album of the Year at the 2011 Billboard Music Awards.
-"When Can I See You Again?", a song he composed for the 2012 film Wreck It Ralph, was nominated for Best Original Song at the Phoenix Film Critics Society Awards in 2012.
+"When Can I See You Again?", a song he composed for the 2012 film Wreck-It Ralph, was nominated for Best Original Song at the Phoenix Film Critics Society Awards in 2012.
 He was a recipient for the Annie Award for Outstanding Achievement for Music in a Feature Production in 2013.